Practice overview

 Civil fraud and asset recovery

-Bobby is a leading civil fraud junior, who is highly-regarded in the industry, and much in-demand.
+Bobby is a leading civil fraud practitioner, who is highly-regarded in the industry, and much in-demand.
 He has an extremely busy civil fraud practice, and has been instructed in many of the most significant fraud claims, both in England and Wales and in other jurisdictions, in recent years.

-Bobby has extensive experience of fraud claims that are of extremely high value (including claims worth a number of £billions), and of great complexity, including claims that raise issues in multiple jurisdictions, and that raise questions of foreign law.
+Bobby has extensive experience of fraud claims that are of extremely high value (including claims worth a number of ÂŁbillions), and of great complexity, including claims that raise issues in multiple jurisdictions, and that raise questions of foreign law.

 Recent cases include:

-• Successfully acting, leading Benjamin Slingo, for the Defendants in a Commercial Court claim for £20m relating to a joint venture and involving allegations of a conspiracy.
+• Successfully acting, leading Benjamin Slingo, for the Defendants in a Commercial Court claim for ÂŁ20m relating to a joint venture and involving allegations of a conspiracy.
 Judgment was entered for Bobby’s clients in late 2023.
+Bobby also acted successfully on an appeal in a related matter in 2025.

-• Acting in a £30 million fraud claim concerning sums said to have been stolen from a City brokerage (judgment successfully obtained against two Defendants in full; claim against a third Defendant settled shortly before trial in 2024.
-A committal application is ongoing).
+• Acting in a ÂŁ30 million fraud claim concerning sums said to have been stolen from a City brokerage (judgment successfully obtained against two Defendants in full; claim against a third Defendant settled shortly before trial in 2024.

 • Bonafide v Morais: joint venture dispute in the BVI involving serious allegations of dishonesty.
 Worth many hundreds of millions of dollars.
 Settled (in 2022) shortly before a nine-week trial.

-• As sole counsel against a silk and junior team, successfully obtaining fortification of a freezing injunction in the Commercial Court in relation to a £50m fraud claim (Claimants Listed in Schedule 1 v Spence [2021] EWHC 925 (Comm)).
+• As sole counsel against a silk and junior team, successfully obtaining fortification of a freezing injunction in the Commercial Court in relation to a ÂŁ50m fraud claim (Claimants Listed in Schedule 1 v Spence [2021] EWHC 925 (Comm)).

 • As sole counsel in a number of separate High Court fraud claims arising out of email “phishing” attacks.
 These include: Solid property v Singh [2018] 3 WLUK 589, where Bobby successfully obtained and held a freezing injunction; and the high-profile Rijksmuseum Twenthe v Simon C Dickinson.